What is the ASVAB general science test?

 The ASVAB (Armed Services Vocational Aptitude Battery) general science test measures a candidate's strength in scientific topics from earth and life, to space and physical.

-An aptitude for sciences is important for your military training, and this test is designed to assess whether you have the scientific knowledge and abilities needed to further your career in the military.
+An aptitude for sciences is important for your military training, and this test is designed to assess whether you have the scientific knowledge and abilities needed to further your career in the U.S armed forces.

 Not only does the ASVAB help determine whether you're the right kind of person to join the military, it's also used to find the specific roles and responsibilities that you're best suited to based on your scores.
 Which means doing well is even more important, as it could determine which job you end up with.